Huseyn Shaheed Suhrawardy

+Huseyn Shaheed Suhrawardy (8 September 1892 – 5 December 1963) was a Pakistani politician who served as the fifth prime minister of Pakistan from 1956 to 1957 and before that as the prime minister of Bengal from 1946 to 1947.
+In both Pakistan and Bangladesh, he is regarded as a patron of separate homeland for South Asian Muslims, for which he is revered as one of the leading founding statesmen of Pakistan; and also as the pioneer of the Bengali civil rights movement in Bangladesh.

-Suhrawardy was a scion of one of British Bengal's most prominent Muslim families, the Suhrawardy family.
-His father Sir Zahid Suhrawardy was a judge of the high court in Bengal.
-Suhrawardy studied law in Oxford.
-After returning to India, he joined the Indian independence movement during the 1920s as a trade union leader in Calcutta.
-He was initially associated with the Swaraj Party.
-He joined the All-India Muslim League and became one of the leaders of the Bengal Provincial Muslim League (BPML).
-Suhrawardy was elected to the Bengal Legislative Assembly in 1937.
-In 1946, Suhrawardy led the BPML to decisively win the provincial general election.
-He served as Bengal's last premier until the Partition of India.
-His premiership was notable for his proposal to create a Free State of Bengal and failing to prevent the Great Calcutta Killings.
-Muhammad Ali Jinnah, leader of the Muslim League, supported an independent Bengal; this was strongly opposed by the Congress Party.
-In 1947, the Bengal Assembly voted to partition the territory.
+Born in 1892 at Midnapore, Bengal, Suhrawardy was a scion of one of Bengal's most prominent Muslim families, the Suhrawardys.
+He studied law at the University of Oxford, and joined the independence movement during the 1920s as a trade union leader in Calcutta, initially associated with the Swaraj Party.
+He joined the All-India Muslim League and became one of the leaders of its Bengal branch.
+Suhrawardy was elected to the Bengal Legislative Assembly in 1937 and led the Muslim League to decisively win the 1946 provincial general election in Bengal, serving as the last prime minister of Bengal until the partition of India.
+His premiership was notable for his proposal to create a separate and united Bengal — supported by the Muslim League but opposed by the Indian National Congress — and failing to prevent the Great Calcutta Killings.
+In 1947, the Bengal Assembly voted to partition the province.
 Suhrawardy briefly remained in India after partition to attend to his ailing father and manage his family's property.
 He eventually moved to Pakistan and divided his time between Karachi (Pakistan's federal capital) and Dhaka (capital of East Pakistan).

 In Dhaka, Suhrawardy emerged as the leader of the Bengali-dominated Awami League which became the principal opposition party to the Pakistan Muslim League.
-In 1956, the centre-left Awami League formed a coalition government with the military-backed Republican Party to unseat the Muslim League.
-Suhrawardy became Prime Minister in the coalition government.
-He forged stronger ties with the United States by leading Pakistan's diplomacy in SEATO and CENTO.
+In 1956, the Awami League formed a coalition government with the Republican Party to unseat the Muslim League.
+Suhrawardy became prime minister in the coalition government, forging stronger ties with the United States by leading Pakistan's diplomacy in SEATO and CENTO.
 He also became the first Pakistani premier to travel to Communist China.
 His pro-US foreign policy caused a split in the Awami League in East Pakistan, with Maulana Bhashani forming the break-away pro-Maoist National Awami Party.
 Suhrawardy's premiership lasted for a year.
-His central cabinet included figures like Sir Feroz Khan Noon as Foreign Minister and Abul Mansur Ahmad as Trade Minister.
+His central cabinet included figures like Feroz Khan Noon as foreign minister and Abul Mansur Ahmad as trade minister.
 Sheikh Mujibur Rahman was considered Suhrawardy's chief political protégé.